senor/Lightpack-docs/RUS/API.md

 ## setstatus

-*Возможные параметры: on или off*
+*Possible parameters: on or off*

-*Возвращаемые значения: ok, error, busy или not locked*
+*Returned values: ok, error, busy or not locked*

-Включает и выключает устройство. Аналог кнопки "вкл/выкл подсветку" в настройках программы.
+Turnes the device on or off.
+Represents the "turn the lighting on/off" button in the software settings.

 <pre>
 >> setstatus:off